nikola-spasojevic/Job_Title_Recommender/README.md

 These likelihood scores are calculated and saved in memory in order to provide the Keyword suggestion functionality.

+# Laplace Smoothing

-# Since MLE may overfit the data: it will assign 0 probabilities to words it hasn't seen.
+Since the MLE may overfit the data: it will assign 0 probabilities to words it hasn't seen.
 We need smoothing

 # 4. Model Evaluation